Julie Ganapathi: Production

-Balu Mahendra had read the Tamil translation of Stephen King's novel, Misery, and adapted it into a screenplay.
-Post-release, he stated that he had not watched the 1990 American film version of the novel, and was unaware that such a film had been made.
-His comments have drawn sceptism from critics who note that the 2003 film had reused multiple scenes from the 1990 film that were not present in the novel.
+Balu Mahendra said the story of Julie Ganapathi was derived from a novel he believed was the Tamil translation of Stephen King's novel Misery, and stated that he had not watched the 1990 American film version of the novel.
+His comments have drawn sceptism from critics who note that the 2003 film had reused multiple scenes from the 1990 film that were not present in the novel, and believe he may have actually adapted a Tamil translated novelisation of the 1990 film.
 Mahendra drew comparisons between the similar theme of the film, with his previous ventures Moodu Pani (1980) and Moondram Pirai (1982).
 Mahendra chose Jayaram to play the lead role, after having watched and been impressed with several of the actor's performances in films, as a part of jury committees for awards.
 The actor's Malayali background meant that he adapted the script to make the protagonist a Malayali-born settler in Tamil Nadu.
 Jayaram recommended Saritha's name for the film, and the actress made a comeback to cinema after an extended sabbatical.
-For her role, Mahendra had requested Saritha to put on ten kilograms, and after an initial period of hesitance, the actress later agreed.
+For her role, Mahendra had requested Saritha to put on 10 kg, and after an initial period of hesitance, the actress agreed.
 A major portion of the film was shot in a single room with just two actors, Jayaram and Saritha, with Mahendra opting to use only natural light.
 Since the light that entered the room was diffused, Mahendra was able to film many sequences set during the day at night.
-The producers of the film insisted that a song was added for the commercial viability of the film and against his own wishes, Balu Mahendra shot and included a sensuous song featuring Ramya Krishnan.
+The producers of the film insisted that a song be added for commercial viability and against his own wishes, Mahendra shot and included a sensuous song featuring Ramya Krishnan.